imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 This command removes all *.txt files from the index that are under the Documentation directory and any of its subdirectories.

 ---

+###`git add`

+This command allows you to add file changes from the working tree to the index.

+Simple Code Example:

+	git add --all

+This command adds all file changes from the working tree to the index.

+Complex Code Example:

+	 git add Documentation/\*.txt

+This command adds content from all *.txt files under Documentation directory and its subdirectories.

+---